List of Iran national football team managers: Ali Parvin

 In late 1989 Parvin became the Iranian national team manager.
 He had already gained experience managing Tehran powerhouse Persepolis FC.
 At first his popularity grew even more as the team won the 1990 Asian Games football gold medal, but early elimination from the 1992 Asian Cup and failure to qualify for World Cup 1994 cost him his job.
 He was fired in 1993 and replaced by Stanko Poklepovic.

 Mohammad Mayeli Kohan

 After good results with national futsal team, he was elected as manager of Iran national football team after Stanko Poklepović's resignation.
 He coached the team in 1996 AFC Asian Cup and was ranked in third place.

 Jalal Talebi

-He was the head coach of the Iranian national team during the 1998 FIFA World Cup.
+He was the head coach of the Iranian national team during the 1998 FIFA World Cup, and the first American to hold this job.
 Prior to the tournament, he was appointed to replace Tomislav Ivic after Iran lost 1–7 to A.S.
 Roma in a warm up friendly match.
 He had held the position of technical director before he was named coach.
 He stepped down as head coach after the 1998 FIFA World Cup on 20 August 1998, but returned to lead the team again during 2000 Asian Cup in Lebanon.
 He resigned after Iran's elimination in the tournament.